sagemath/trac_to_gh/Issue 579.md

 # Issue 579: pass additional *args and **kwds for GF to finite field implementations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/579

 Original creator: malb